Nurture Fostering Limited Logo

 • The modification of a child's behaviour through bribery or the use of threats;

-• Any sanction which may humiliate a child or could cause them to be ridiculed;
+• Any consequence which may humiliate a child or could cause them to be ridiculed;

 • The imposition of any fine or financial penalty, other than a requirement for the payment of a reasonable sum by way of reparation.
-(The court may impose fines upon children which staff should encourage and support them to repay);
+(The court may impose fines upon children which foster carers should encourage and support them to repay);

 • The withholding of aids/equipment needed by a disabled child;